jadecobra/python_tdd_exercises/source/classes.rst

          a_boolean = None

-  the terminal updates to show an [AssertionError](./AssertionError.rst)
+  the terminal updates to show an :doc:`AssertionError`

 * we redefine the attribute to make the test pass